plexswap/Plexswap-Docs/tokenomics/waya/waya-tokenomics.md

 * **0.0575%** of every trade made on PlexSwap V2
 * **100%** of WAYA sent to the Dev address
 * **20%** of all profits from Perpetual Trading
-* **2%** of every yield harvest from all the flexible staking positions in WAYA pool
+* **2%** of every yield harvest from all the flexible staking positions in WAYA Silo

 ## Why is the WAYA burn manual?